 We moved to Gilmanton in January 2011.
 This was the only month that we worked on our home.
-The rest of the time that we have resided in Gilmanton, we have worked to clear the fields, amend the soil, cut down trees, build a barn, amend the soil more, build a greenhouse, start a non-profit with others (Gilmanton’s Own) and build another greenhouse.
+The rest of the time that we have lived in Gilmanton, we have worked to clear the fields, amend the soil, cut down trees, build a barn, amend the soil more, build a greenhouse, and build another greenhouse.
 Our time never returned back to our home, which has and continues to need work.
 The constant busyness of the summer and always playing catch up never led to any time to do anything but harvest the vegetables and weed the gardens.
 Seven years of trying to build our business but never being able to get to the next level has made us rethink our future.
 What were we doing wrong?

 We know we grow great food.
 We have heard it from our customers, countless times over.
 And we love hearing the feedback.
 We cannot give it up.
 So we decided to scale down.
 We are giving up our land lease and growing only on our property.
 We will be using our greenhouses to get a jump start on our season and to extend the season.
 We will no longer be participating in farmers market or offering a CSA.
-What products we grow, will be exclusively for Gilmanton’s Own and area chefs.
+What products we grow, will be exclusively for Gilmanton’s Own (an in-door 3 day a week farmer's market store) and area chefs.

 So what will we be offering?
 Carrots, beets, cucumbers (slicing and picklers), tomatoes, cherry tomatoes, head lettuce, lettuce mix, kale, green peppers, hot peppers and garlic.
-We will also have a planting of scallions and some onions available.
 In the spring and fall we will have spinach.